internetstandards/Internet.nl/SECURITY.md

 ## Reporting a Vulnerability

 Our Coordinated Vulnerability Disclosure policy is located at [https://en.internet.nl/disclosure/](https://en.internet.nl/disclosure/).
+Alternatively, you can [report the issue through GitHub](https://github.com/internetstandards/Internet.nl/security/advisories/new)